 We are committed to empowering bold thinkers and inquisitive minds to challenge, innovate, and create a lasting impact in the world.

-The EMBA takes place in Frankfurt and is taught in English.
 Please note, unfortunately, due to the part-time structure we are not able to provide student visas.

 Please note: Once admitted to the programme, we require a certified/notarised paper copy of your first academic degree certificate.